The Real Paper: Early coverage of Bruce Springsteen

-When his two-hour set ended I could only think, can anyone really be this good; can anyone say this much to me, can rock'n'roll still speak with this kind of power and glory?
-And then I felt the sores on my thighs where I had been pounding my hands in time for the entire concert and knew that the answer was yes.

-Springsteen does it all.
-He is a rock'n'roll punk, a Latin street poet, a ballet dancer, an actor, a joker, bar band leader, hot-shit rhythm guitar player, extraordinary singer, and a truly great rock'n'roll composer.
-He leads a band like he has been doing it forever.
-I racked my brains but simply can't think of a white artist who does so many things so superbly.

 Between the lines

 In 1975, The Real Paper was purchased by Ralph I. Fine, David Rockefeller Jr., and eventual Massachusetts governor William Weld, who installed Marty Linsky as editor.
 Linsky succeeded David Gelber, brought to The Real Paper as a writer from The Village Voice.
 Gelber subsequently had a distinguished career as a documentary television producer at 60 Minutes for 25 years and at ABC News, winning eight Emmys and numerous other awards.
 His latest project is a series on global warming, Years of Living Dangerously.
 Marty Linsky went on to become a leadership consultant and author and Harvard Kennedy School faculty member.
 Subsequent editors included Richard Rosen, and Mark Zanger, the author of several books on food history.
 Rosen's many books – from mysteries like Strike Three You're Dead to non-fiction works like Buffalo in the House and Such Good Girls to humor (Bad Cat, Not Available in Any Store) – and his television efforts, including the mock local news broadcast The Generic News – are chronicled in full at rdrosen.com.